 Innovation always has the possibility to open potential loopholes for data protection.
 The fines levied for GDPR exposure show that the European Commission regulators are very serious when it comes to ensuring that personal data remains private.
 There are some new security laws on the horizon that promise to hold device manufacturers accountable for vulnerable entry points, yet companies need to take more responsibility for the imperfections within their own IT architecture.

-Inertia is, in general, one of the greatest cybersecurity threats of today.
-Technology constantly evolves, hackers elaborate more and more strategies to get what they desire, yet so many companies still rely on security tools developed decades ago.
 Up to this point, the safety systems of a Saudi Arabian oil refinery have been targeted by the Triton industrial malware.
 Vast amounts of personal data have been accidentally exposed at the British Airways, Marriott Hotels and various local authority organisations.
 A group of hackers got access to impressive amounts of a casino’s sensitive information by using an Internet-connected thermometer in an aquarium.
 Don’t let anything like this happen to your company!

 Here are a few tips for flawless IoT security for business:

 1. Pay special attention when you choose the IoT devices providers